richtepa/WebDev/README.md

 ### browsers.txt

-This [browsers.txt](browsers.txt) is structured like features.txt, but uses the browser-names:
+The [browsers.txt](browsers.txt) file is structured like the features.txt file, but uses the browser-names:

 **Scheme**